clarkgrubb/data-tools/README.md

     date-seq               create a sequence of dates

-    dom-ruby               read HTML or XML into DOM object and process it with Ruby

     header-sort            sort file, keeping header in place

     hexedit                edit a binary file

     highlight              highlight text matching REGEX

-    html-table-to-csv      extract table from HTML as CSV

     join-tsv               perform a relation join on two TSV files